MicrosoftDocs/appcenter-docs/docs/sdk/crashes/tvos.md

 > To receive properly symbolicated stack traces, please ensure bitcode is disabled.
 You can learn more about bitcode in App Center's [iOS Symbolication documentation](~/diagnostics/ios-symbolication.md#bitcode).

 > [!NOTE]
 > In the `4.0.0` version of App Center breaking changes were introduced.
-Follow [this guide](../getting-started/migration/ios.md) to migrate App Center from previous versions.
+Follow the [Migrate to App Center SDK 4.0.0 and higher](../getting-started/migration/ios.md) section to migrate App Center from previous versions.

 [!INCLUDE [apple common methods](includes/apple-common-methods-1.md)]